Emil Breivik

-Emil Varhaugvik Breivik (born 11 June 2000) is a Norwegian footballer who plays as a midfielder for Norwegian club Molde.
+Emil Varhaugvik Breivik (born 11 June 2000) is a Norwegian professional footballer who plays as a midfielder for Eliteserien club Molde.

 Club career

 Breivik got his debut for Molde 2 on 3 October 2016 in a 2–5 loss away to Rosenborg 2.
-He made his debut for the first team on 1 May 2019 when he came in as a 62nd minute substitute in Molde's 5–0 win against Eide/Omegn in the Norwegian Cup first round.
+He made his debut for the first team on 1 May 2019 when he came on as a 62nd minute substitute in Molde's 5–0 win against Eide/Omegn in the Norwegian Cup first round.

 Brevik spent the latter half of 2019 and entire 2020 on loan at Raufoss.
 Becoming a mainstay of the 1. divisjon team, he returned to Molde ahead of the 2021 season and made his debut as a starter in the Europa League Round of 16 game against Granada CF.

+International career

+In August 2023, Breivik received his first call-up to the Norway senior national team by head coach Ståle Solbakken, for a friendly match against Jordan and a UEFA Euro 2024 qualifying match against Georgia.